-If you are currently married and want to establish paternity of a child that is not your husband’s, or if you are the husband and you do not believe a child is yours, please contact the Ramos Law Group, PLLC so that we can begin the steps to properly adjudicate the paternity of the child.
-You can also visit us on the web at ramos.coalition.reviews.
+If you are currently married and want to establish paternity of a child that is not your husband’s, are subject to a court-ordered paternity test, or if you are the husband and you do not believe a child is yours, please contact the Ramos Law Group, PLLC.
+We can help to navigate Texas paternity law and begin the steps to properly adjudicate the paternity of the child.
+You can also visit us on the web.

 Disclaimer: The material obtained from this site is not intended to be legal advice.
 Please consult an attorney for advice regarding your own legal situation.